Roshankattel/perfume-dispenser/AUTOSTART.md

 # Autostart Guide - Perfume Dispenser System

-This guide explains how to set up the Perfume Dispenser System to automatically start when your Raspberry Pi boots up.
+This guide explains how to set up the Perfume Dispenser System and the USB Video Player to automatically start when your Raspberry Pi boots up.

+- **Perfume Dispenser**: Payment and dispensing system (Methods 1–3 below)
+- **Video Player**: USB video playback in fullscreen (see Video Player Service section)

 ## Method 1: Using systemd Service (Recommended)